Toggle: English / Spanish

 Galactose-1-phosphate uridyl transferase deficiency; Galactokinase deficiency; Galactose-6-phosphate epimerase deficiency

 Galactosemia is an inherited disorder.
 This means it is passed down through families.
-If both parents carry an abnormal gene that can cause galactosemia, each of their children has a 25% chance of being affected.
+If both parents carry a nonworking copy of the gene that can cause galactosemia, each of their children has a 25% (1 in 4) chance of being affected with it.

 If an infant with galactosemia is given milk, substances made from galactose build up in the infant's system.
 These substances damage the liver, brain, kidneys, and eyes.